My kids are killing my back – Struggling with back pain?

 Keep your baby carrier above your hips.

 Your baby’s hips also need attention.
-It is recommended they are in the ‘frog leg’ position this helps encourage the correct hip development and reduces the chance of hip development issues.
+It is recommended they are in the ‘frog leg’ position, this helps encourage the correct hip development and reduces the chance of hip development issues.

-• Thigh should be supported to the knee joint.
+Thighs should be supported to the knee joint.

 • Pushing your pram